rexrainbow/phaser3-rex-notes/plugins/firebase/room/data-structure.md

 room-filter/
     <roomID>
         filter -  close/open + "|" + public/private/...
-        name - The display name of the room.
+        name - The display name of the room

 # header of room, write by owner of room.
 Each room has unique roomID.
 # read it when joining the room
 room-metadata/
     <roomID>
-        name - The display name of the room.
+        name - The display name of the room

         # monitor filter to catch room open/close event
         filter -  close/open + "|" + public/private/...

         # moderators of this room
         moderators/
-            <userID> - userName
+            <userID> - Unique ID of user

         # join permission
         permission - null("anyone")/("black-list")/("white-list")
         black-list/
-            <userID> - userName
+            <userID> - Unique ID of user
         white-list/
-            <userID> - userName
+            <userID> - Unique ID of user
         # ignore room if user can not join

         maxUsers - The maximum number of users that can join this room.